WHAT DOES CLOMID DO?

 HOW DOES CLOMID WORK?

-Clomid is an orally administered selective estrogen receptor modulator (also known as SERM) that stimulates release of the hormones FSH (follicle stimulating hormone) and LH (luteinizing hormone) from the pituitary gland.
-The net affect is to stimulate the ovary to produce one or more eggs.
+Clomid is an orally administered selective estrogen receptor modulator (also known as SERM) that stimulates the release of the hormones FSH (follicle stimulating hormone) and LH (luteinizing hormone) from the pituitary gland.
+The net effect is to stimulate the ovary to produce one or more eggs.

-Since Clomid can result in the ovulation of more than one egg in a month, there is an approximately 5-10% risk of twins and very small risk of higher-order multiples with use.
+Since Clomid can result in the ovulation of more than one egg in a month, there is an approximately 5-10% risk of twins and very small risk of higher-order multiples (three or more) with use.

 WHAT IS THE SUCCESS RATE OF CLOMID?

-Women that are taking Clomid for ovulation have an 80% chance of ovulating on some dose of the drug, usually within the first three months keeping in mind, Clomid success rates are often dependent on age.
+Women that are taking Clomid for ovulation have an 80% chance of ovulating on some dose of the drug, usually within the first three months keeping in mind, clomiphene citrate success rates are often dependent on age.
 It is important to note that 40% will conceive.

-Interestingly, Clomid has been shown in a large multi-center study to be more effective than its “cousin” letrozole (Femara) in the treatment of women with unexplained infertility, whereas the opposite is true in the treatment of women with PCOS.
+Interestingly, Clomid has been shown in a large multi-center study to be more effective than its “cousin” letrozole (Femara) in the treatment of women with unexplained infertility, whereas the opposite is true in PCOS treatment.